rashadism/openchoreo/docs/contributors/contribute.md

 ### Building and Running the Binaries

-This project comprises multiple binaries, mainly the `manager` binary and the `choreoctl` CLI tool.
+This project comprises multiple binaries, mainly the `manager` binary and the `occ` CLI tool.
 To build all the binaries, run:

 ```sh